lgariv/watching/README.md

 - **Next.js API Routes** for seamless frontend-to-backend communication.
 - **Vercel Fluid-compute Serverless Functions** powering the application backend, providing scalable and efficient API endpoints.
 - **OpenAI API** integration for generating intelligent recommendations based on user preferences.
+- **Upstash** using a Redis instance for implementing rate limiting functionality to ensure fair usage of the application's resources.
+- **Clerk** for handling user authentication and authorization, providing secure access to protected routes.

 ### Deployment